kunihir0/gini/docs/implementation_progress.md

 ## Current Status

 Phase 1 of the project is complete!
-We have successfully implemented all the core infrastructure components:
+We have successfully implemented and subsequently refactored the core infrastructure components:

 1. **Kernel Infrastructure**
+   - Component-based architecture implemented
+   - Asynchronous operations using Tokio runtime integrated
    - Core error handling system
    - Bootstrap application
    - Configuration constants